 Q: What summer training opportunities does A-STATE Army ROTC offer?

 A: During the summer break, cadets can take part in Airborne School, Air Assault School, Mountain Warfare, Northern Warfare, Leadership Training Course, Warrior Forge, Cadet Troop Leadership Training, United Kingdom ROTC Exchange Program, Combat Divers Qualification Course, Robin Sage, and the Nursing Student Training Program.
 Check out our Summer Training link on our website pages.

 Q: What are my career field choices in the Army when I commission?

 A: You can join a variety of career fields in the U.S. Army, U.S. Army Reserve, or Army National Guard to include Aviation, Armor, Adjutant General, Chemical, Engineer, Infantry, Ordnance, Signal, Quartermaster, Transportation, Medical Service, Military Police, Finance, Military Intelligence, Field Artillery, and Air Defense Artillery Corps and the new Cyber branch.

-Q: I want to apply for a Green-to-Gold scholarship at ASU.
+Q: I want to apply for a Green-to-Gold scholarship at A-STATE.
 What steps to I need to take?